breatheco-de/exercise-meetup-clone-react/README.md

 1. The first step to start coding is cloning the [react flux boilerplate](https://github.com/4GeeksAcademy/react-hello-webapp) on your local computer or gitpod.

-a) If using Gitpod (recomendada) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello-webapp).
+a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/react-hello-webapp).

-b) If working locally type the following command from your command line:
+b) If working locally, type the following command from your command line:
 ```sh
 $ git clone https://github.com/4GeeksAcademy/react-hello-webapp
 ```